A user token is a signed JWT token that contains:

 --auth-type=tokens \

-By default, all requests originated from localhost are authenticated as an mesh-system:admin
+- Disable localhost as admin.
+By default, all requests originating from the localhost are authenticated as a

-You can generate user tokens only when you provide the credentials of a user authorized to generate user tokens.
+To generate user tokens, you must provide the credentials of a user authorized to generate user tokens.

 kumactl generate user-token \